Derek Brunson: Ultimate Fighting Championship

 Brunson was expected to face Krzysztof Jotko on June 20, 2015, at UFC Fight Night 69.
 However, Brunson pulled out of the fight on June 9 citing a rib injury and was briefly replaced by Uriah Hall.
 Three days after the booking, Hall was removed due to an alleged visa issue.
 In turn, Jotko was removed from the card entirely.

 Brunson faced Sam Alvey on August 8, 2015, at UFC Fight Night 73.
 He won the fight via TKO in the first round.

 Brunson next faced Roan Carneiro on February 21, 2016, at UFC Fight Night 83.
 He won the fight via TKO, earning his third consecutive TKO stoppage in the first round.

 He was scheduled to face Gegard Mousasi on July 9, 2016, at UFC 200.
 However, he later was forced to pull out of the bout.

 Brunson faced Uriah Hall on September 17, 2016, at UFC Fight Night 94.
 Brunson won the fight via TKO in the first round after dropping Hall with a left hook and finishing him with a flurry of ground and pound.

 Brunson faced Robert Whittaker on November 27, 2016, at UFC Fight Night 101.
 He lost the back and forth fight via first-round TKO.
 Both participants were awarded a Fight of the Night bonus.

 Brunson faced Anderson Silva on February 11, 2017, at UFC 208.
 He lost the fight via unanimous decision.
+20 out of 24 media sources scored the fight in favor of Brunson.

 Brunson fought Dan Kelly on June 11, 2017, at UFC Fight Night 110.
 He won by knockout in the first round after dropping Kelly with a straight left and finishing him off with a barrage of ground and pound.

 Brunson faced Lyoto Machida on October 28, 2017, at UFC Fight Night 119.
 He won the fight via knockout in the first round.
 This win also earned him a Performance of the Night bonus award.

 A rematch with Ronaldo Souza took place on January 27, 2018, in the main event at UFC on Fox 27.
 Brunson lost the fight via TKO in the first round.